dSciencejob/clean-array/README.md

-Proof of concept for detecting authenticity of a video.
+Proof of concept for detecting the authenticity of a video.

 # References